oscar-project/oscar-website/content/home/corpus.md

 All the data is distributed by language, both the original and the deduplicated versions of the data are available.
 To download a file just click the desired link on the table below.
 Languages are split in shards of around 700MB, these shards are standalone.
 A plain text file with checksums is also provided.

+The OSCAR corpus is yet to be filtered, so **please be careful when using it**, specially for text generation tasks!
+To see which sub-corpora have been audited, please refer to the list of publications above for more information.

 You'll be asked to create an [HumanID](https://humanid.huma-num.fr) account in order to download a corpus.
 This is intended, and we do it in order to limit traffic and reduce abuse of the infrastructure.
 The OSCAR corpus is hosted by [Huma-Num](https://www.huma-num.fr), you can read more about them on their website.

 All sizes are for the **uncompressed** files.